Chinese Table Tennis Players

 Many chinese players leave their native country to play their table tennis in other countries, notably within Europe, although some have moved to Australia or the USA.

-A prime example of a player moving to Europe was Chen Xinhua.
+A early example of a player moving to Europe was Chen Xinhua.

 Chen Xinhua playing for England